Menudo (soup): Menudo in the United States

-In the United States, since the mid-20th century, prepared menudo has been common in food stores and restaurants in cosmopolitan areas and in other areas with a significant Mexican population.
+In Southern Arizona the typical adornments for menudo blanco are freshly chopped green onion and cilantro, lemon, and ground chiltepín.
+Adding patas (beef or pig's feet) to the stew is popular in the United States.In the United States, since the mid-20th century, prepared menudo has been common in food stores and restaurants in cosmopolitan areas and in other areas with a significant Mexican population.
 Restaurants often feature it as a special on Saturday and Sunday, and some believe menudo alleviates hangovers.
 Canned menudo is also available.

 An annual Menudo Festival is held in Santa Maria, California.
 In 2009, more than 2,000 people attended and 13 restaurants competed for prizes in three categories.
 The festival is organized by the National Latino Peace Officers Association of Northern Santa Barbara County and the money raised goes toward scholarships for local students.

 Since 1996, the Menudo Bowl is an annual event in Laredo, Texas.
 In 2019, over 30 teams participated to make the best menudo.
 The event is organized by Laredo Crime Stoppers, with teams conformed by public officials, law enforcement, media representatives, and members of the community.
 The event is attended by people from both sides of the US–Mexico border.